thollands/zipShape/README.md

 ## To use:
 - Import as a module
-- use zipShapes(path) function and point it to the folder containing the shapefile components \n
+- use zipShapes(path) function and point it to the folder containing the shapefile components
-eg:
+- eg:
 ```
 import zipShapes